 What one artist can do with gauche, paper and scissors — it’s extraordinary.
 The MOMA’s exhibit (runs through early 2015) is amazing.
 The scale of some of the pieces (and rich colors) is challenging in print.
 This collection is one I lo…

 Wonderful.
-Read it in the dead of winter when you want the warmth of Dixon’s western palette.
+Read it in the dead of winter when you want the warmth of Dixon’s western palette by your side.